Conscription in Iran

 In Iran, men who refuse to go to military service are deprived of their citizenship rights, such as employment, health insurance, continuing their education at university, finding a job, going abroad, opening a bank account, etc. Iranian boys have so far opposed mandatory military service and demanded that military service in Iran become a job like in other countries, but the Islamic Republic is opposed to this demand.
-Some Iranian military commanders consider the elimination of conscription or improving the condition of soldiers as a security issue and one of Ali Khamenei's powers as the commander-in-chief of the armed forces, so they treat it with caution.
+Some Iranian military commanders consider the elimination of conscription or improving the condition of soldiers as a security issue and one of Iran’s Supreme Leader’s (formerly Ali Khamenei's) powers as the commander-in-chief of the Armed Forces, so they treat it with caution.
 In Iran, usually prosperous and wealthy people are exempted from conscription.
-Some other boys can be exempted from conscription due to their fathers serving in the Iran-Iraq war.
+Some other boys can be exempted from conscription due to their fathers served in the Iran-Iraq war.